nfs-ganesha/nfs-ganesha/Design.md

  - Hardlinks are not supported.
 Files have 1 link only.
  - directories announce only 1 link.
 This prevents tools such as find to fail on the system.
- - Truncate syscall is only supported to set the file size to 0.
- - Write can only append to files (new files or already existing one).
  - Extended attributes are not supported at this time.
  - Dynamic filesystem info (like df) is not supported at this time
  - Symlinks are not supported.